Wondering how to Enable Built-in Administrator Account? We can help you.

 [Need help with the procedures?
 We’d be happy to assist]

-In short, an easy way to activate the administrator account is from the command prompt with elevated privileges.
+In short, an easy way to activate the administrator account is from the command prompt with advanced privileges.